Yarn that is a kindred spirit.

 Is Anne of Green Gables a kindred spirit for you?
 She is for me and so is knitting.
 It's the book and craft I reach for, time and again.
 My Kindred Spirits yarn box brings to life Anne's adventures on Prince Edward Island with a brand new colorway, every other month.

-The next box ships in October: Join to receive just the next skein or subscribe to receive every new colorway I develop.
-Choose:
+Join to receive just one surprise skein or subscribe to receive every new Anne of Green Gables-inspired colorway I create.

 80% superwash merino, 20% nylon